idolikecfd/vtkplot/README.md

-# Tecplot-VTK Visualization with View Magnification
+# VTKPlot: A VTK equivalent of Tecplot 360 Visualization with View Magnification

 This package provides a VTK-based visualization tool for Tecplot data files with multiple "view magnification" methods that simulate Tecplot 360's automatic view focusing.

 ## Files

-- `tecplot_vtk_updated.py` - Main script for visualizing Tecplot data with VTK
+- `vtkplot.py` - Main script for visualizing Tecplot data with VTK
 - Magnification methods:
   - `statistical_magnification.py` - Uses percentile-based filtering to exclude outliers
   - `variability_magnification.py` - Focuses on regions with high gradient values